 Chatow says, “If someone gets injured at your location or because of your work or products, you could potentially personally lose everything.”
 This means that any and all assets you have are at stake; this is actually a primary reason people choose a business structure that separates the business from the owner.

-However, if you do want to run a sole proprietorship, Chatow advises, “Business insurance is one of the best and most cost-effective ways to ensure that if something happens you’ll be covered.”
+However, if you do want to start a sole proprietorship, Chatow advises, “Business insurance is one of the best and most cost-effective ways to ensure that if something happens you’ll be covered.”
 Insurance types, such as general liability or errors and omissions policies, can help to provide the protection you need.

 Chatlow also warns “Pay attention to relevant business laws.
 Many sole proprietors are so busy focusing on their businesses that they forget that business laws apply to them too.
 Most sole proprietors get into legal trouble when they ignore labor laws or don’t think that environmental regulations apply to them.”